vdaas/vald/docs/overview/component/filter-gateway.md

 # Vald Filter Gateway

-Vald Filter Gateway is the component to communicate user defined ingress / egress filter components with requests.
+Vald Filter Gateway is the component to communicate user-defined ingress / egress filter components with requests.

-This page introduces the overview of Vald Filter Gateway
+This page introduces the overview of Vald Filter Gateway.

 ## Responsibility